15 Black Friday Alternatives to Shopping

 Indoor and Outdoor Family Activities

-- Learn how to play a classic game like Rummy or Backgammon.
+- Start a family game night tradition and learn how to play a new game such as Qwirkle; or classic game like Rummy or Backgammon.

 - Work on a family tree and conduct family interviews.
 This is wonderful if you have gathered together with extended family for the holiday.